terra-money/docs/docs/full-node/run-a-full-terra-node/sync.md

 apt-get install wget liblz4-tool aria2 -y
 ```

-::: tip Tip: Circumvent local download
+::: {admonition} Copy the download URL
+:class: tip
-Do not click the download link if you are using a separately hosted node, as this will not download to the correct machine.
+Don't click the download link if you are using a separately hosted node, as this will not download to the correct machine.
 Instead, copy the link by right-clicking the  `Download` button.
 Downloading locally is not recommended unless you are hosting your node on the same computer from which you are browsing.

 The link in your clipboard should resemble the following: